GOOD NEWS: Regulars tip steakhouse entire stimulus check

 Hall said regulars at the business picked up a to-go order and left the staff a huge tip.

-“She was just sobbing and saying it was their whole stimulus,” said Dana Gateley the Owner of Colonial Steakhouse.
+“She was just sobbing and saying it was their whole stimulus,” said Dana Gateley, the qwner of Colonial Steakhouse.

 The tip was $1,200.

-Dana Gateley the owner, said it was enough for every employee, even the ones not working to get $100.
+Gateley said it was enough for every employee, even the ones not working to get $100.

 “It was nice to be able to call with some good news,” said Hall.